Quiescent Big Bang formation in $2+1$ dimensions: Introduction

 where $q=(p_1+p_3)/(1+p_3)$.\\

 However, it is not obvious that this result extends to $M\times \mathbb{S}^1$ with $\text{genus}(M)\neq 1$: The proof crucially relies on a near-diagonal evolutionary system for the structure coefficients of a Fermi-Walker transported orthonormal frame, in which the only coefficients which may cause instability are automatically zero within the polarized $U(1)$-symmetry class.
 When perturbing spherical or hyperboloidal spatial metrics, however, these coefficients are no longer perturbed near zero, introducing linear terms of order $t^{-1}$ to the system that cause additional roadblocks to the analysis.
-Parts of \cite{RodSpFou20} have been extended to non-toroidal spatial geometries in \cite{GPR23}, which provides general conditions for initial data to the Einstein scalar-field system in spatial dimension $d\geq 3$ to form past singularities.
+Parts of \cite{RodSpFou20} have been extended to non-toroidal spatial geometries in \cite{GPR23}, which provides general conditions for initial data for the Einstein scalar-field system in spatial dimension $d\geq 3$ to form past singularities.
 However, \cite{GPR23} does not cover the polarized $U(1)$-symmetric vacuum setting or $d=2$.
 Corollary \ref{cor:u1-intro} fills in this gap in results on stable Big Bang formation in the case where $\text{genus}(M)\neq 1$.
-Since the constant foliation of $\check{M}$ one obtains from the CMC foliation $(M_t)_{t\in(0,t_0)}$ of $\M$ is no longer CMC itself, the Kretschmann scalar needs to be rescaled to account for this difference in foliation compared to \cite[Theorem 6.3]{RodSpFou20}.
-Similarly, the induced foliation is also not immediately compatible with the setup in the recent preprint \cite{FG24}, which considers the singular initial value problem for quiescent Big Bang scenarios: This work does cover polarized $U(1)$-symmetric initial data on the singularity, but as discussed in \cite[Remark 1.20]{FG24}, it also only considers locally Gaussian developments emanating from the singularity, which our solutions may not admit.
+Since the constant time foliation of $\check{M}$ one obtains from the CMC foliation $(M_t)_{t\in(0,t_0)}$ of $\M$ is no longer CMC itself, the Kretschmann scalar needs to be rescaled to account for this difference in foliation compared to \cite[Theorem 6.3]{RodSpFou20}.
+Similarly, the induced foliation is also not immediately compatible with the setup in the \changereport{recent preprints \cite{FG24,FGR26}, which consider the singular initial value problem for quiescent Big Bang scenarios and its relation to quiescent asymptotics.
+The work \cite{FG24} does cover polarized $U(1)$-symmetric initial data on the singularity, but as discussed in \cite[Remark 1.20]{FG24}, it also only considers locally Gaussian developments emanating from the singularity, which our solutions may not admit.
+While \cite{FGR26} is able to show that quiescent Einstein scalar-field initial data converges to data on the singularity in the sense of \cite{FG24} for $d\geq 3$, it is again not clear how to extend this to the polarized $U(1)$-symmetric setting.
+Nevertheless, that quiescent asymptotics for the Einstein scalar-field system can be fully described in this manner indicates that such an extension could be viable in principle.}\\

-To conclude the discussion of the Einstein vacuum and scalar-field systems, we note that assuming polarization seems to be necessary for past asymptotic stability.
-Indeed, the recent work \cite{Li24Gowdy} demonstrates that Gowdy-symmetric perturbations of vacuum Kasner spacetimes that break polarization develop Kasner bounces and thus exhibit instabilities.\\